 Refugees Escape to Thailand

-The rebel force, which has sheltered the student militants who in October laid siege to the Myanmar Embassy in Bangkok, is based at Ka Mar Pa Law, close to where clashes were reported at Mae Plia, opposite the western Thai province of Ratchaburi.
+God’s Army is based at Ka Mar Pa Law, close to where the clashes were reported at Mae Plia in Myanmar, opposite the western Thai province of Ratchaburi.

-Thailand is reinforcing the border in case fighting or foreign troops spill over from Myanmar, said Col. Pairoj Thongma-eng, the ninth battalion deputy chief of staff at the Surasi Army Base in Kanchanaburi province, which monitors that part of the frontier.
+Thailand is reinforcing the border in case fighting or foreign troops spill over from Myanmar, said Col. Pairoj Thongma-eng, the chief of staff for Thailand’s 9th Battalion, which monitors that part of the border.

-He said 1,033 ethnic Karen villagers _ most of them women, children and old people _ crossed after fighting on Friday.
+He said that 1,033 ethnic Karen villagers, most of them women, children and old people, had crossed the border since Saturday.

-``People are coming across the border as they fear for their lives,″ said Pairoj. ``We have no report of casualties because it all happened inside Myanmar, but we can hear gunfire once in a while.″
+``People are coming across the border as they fear for their lives,″ Pairoj said. ``We have no reports of casualties because it all happened inside Myanmar, but we can hear gunfire once in a while.″

-The refugees were allowed over the Thai border on Saturday and were given shelter near the Huay Khok Mu Pass, 95 miles west of Bangkok, he said.
+The refugees were given shelter near Huay Khok Mu Pass, about 100 miles west of Bangkok, he said.

-He described the clashes as ``seasonal fighting″ between Myanmar troops and ethnic Karen rebels, who have been battling for more autonomy from Yangon for more than 50 years.
+Pairoj described the clashes as ``seasonal fighting″ between Myanmar troops and ethnic Karen rebels, which have been battling for more autonomy from Yangon for more than 50 years.
 Most clashes happen in the November to May dry season, when it’s easier to move through the jungle.